kurapica/IGAS/Loop/README.md

 				-- Fire the event with parameters
 				self:OnNameChanged(oldName, self.Name)
 			end,

 			Type = System.String + nil,
 		}
 	endclass "Person"

 It looks like we just give the object a *OnNameChanged* method, and call it when needed.
-The truth is the obj.OnNameChanged is an object created from *System.EventHandler* class.
-It's used to control all event handlers, there are two type event handlers :
+The truth is the *self.OnNameChanged* is an object created from *System.EventHandler* class.
+It's used to control all event handlers (functions), there are two type event handlers :

 * Stackable event handler

 * Normal event handler

 So, it's quick to use an example to show the different :